resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 1. Change your command line password
 1. Change your dashboard language
 1. Change your time zone
-1. Change your current project
+1. Change your currently selected project
 1. Find the documentation site

 -- *Slide End* --